Last Updated on March 8, 2023 by Sam

-The island of Bali is home to some of the most beautiful places in Indonesia, so it’s important to give a lot of thought to your travel itinerary.
+The island of Bali is home to some of the most beautiful places in Indonesia, and somewhere you can easily spend longer than just a 2 week itinerary.
 With so much to see, it’s hard not to miss out some amazing spots unless you spend hours and hours figuring out the best places to visit.
 The more places you read about, the more tempting it is to extend your Bali itinerary from 1 week to 2 weeks to 3 weeks to a month!
-We spent over 2 months exploring the island, which gave us the chance to figure out the best spots to visit.
+We spent around 3 months exploring the island, which gave us the chance to figure out the best spots to visit.
 To save you figuring it out for yourself, we’ve come up with a detailed itinerary of Bali, going from Ubud to Canggu via the stunning Gili islands of Lombok.
 Follow the 2 week itinerary below to ensure you see the best of Bali!

 Make sure you have all the essentials for your trip with this guide of what to pack for Bali!
 It covers everything you need to turn a good trip into an amazing one!

 We think the best place to start your 2 week itinerary in Bali is the lovely town of Ubud.

 As soon as you clear customs and reach the arrivals section of the airport you will see a crowd of taxi drivers.
 They will shout to get your attention and approach you to offer their services to you.
 Despite what they say, they won’t give you a good price and will try to charge an extortionate amount of money.

 The easiest way to avoid being overcharged is to pre-arrange a taxi to pick you up.
 If you’re looking for a hassle free start to your trip then pre-booking a taxi through your accommodation is one of our top tips for travelling Bali.

 It should cost around 300,000 Rupiah (IDR) from Denpasar airport to Ubud.
 If you’re arriving at night it’s even more important to pre-book through your accommodation as they will know the property’s exact location.